Dhananjay-Goel/K-Nearest-Neighbour-Algorithm-using-K-D-Trees/README.md

 # Output
 The program will give the K nearest neighbours for the given point.

-For the given input file:-
+/For the given input file:-/
-Given the number of dimensions - 4
+/Given the number of dimensions - 4/
 Number of nearest neighbours to find- 10
 Number of data points given - 10000
 The data point around which neighbours to find - {689 7890 55 909}